 My name is Bryan Robert, and I am welcoming you to my website.

-I am an internationally active producer, musician, and music educator.
-With about two decades of experience playing a wide variety of musical genres in bands and studios, I have learned how to deliver high-end productions in the studio and on stage.
+I am an internationally active and certified music producer (B.A.E. & S.E.N), multi-instrumentalist, and music educator (M.Ed. & B.Ed.).
+With over twenty years of experience playing a wide variety of musical genres in bands and studios, I have learned how to deliver high-end productions in the studio and on stage.
+As a music industry professional, I have experience as an artist and venue promoter, event organizer, tour manager, and stage manager.

 Growing up in the Netherlands, with access to uncensored radio broadcasting the best music from the U.S., the U.K., and the regions around us, I had access to the best of the best pop, rock, EDM, and urban music.
 My musical platter is a mixture of the best rock classics from the U.K. and the U.S., the best Swedish composers, the best Dutch DJ-Producers, and some more unconventional and obscure music genres.
 Additionally, while living in Canada, Mexico, and the U.S., I found and learned to appreciate the beauty of more traditional music traditions.
 I discovered the world to be a source of musical richness, and that richness of musical influences inspired my perspective on music and making music.